 As a result, public support for the war grew throughout 1940 and 1941.
 Specifically, in January of 1940, just 12% of Americans supported the war in Europe, but by April of 1941, 68% of Americans agreed with it, if it was the only way to stop Hitler and the Axis powers (which included Italy and Japan — both with power hungry dictators of their own).

-Those in favor of entering the war, known as “interventionists,” claimed that allowing Germany to dominate and destroy the democracies of Europe would leave the US vulnerable, exposed, and isolated in a world controlled by a brutal fascist dictator.
+Those in favor of entering the war, known as “interventionists,” claimed that allowing Nazi Germany to dominate and destroy the democracies of Europe would leave the United States vulnerable, exposed, and isolated in a world controlled by a brutal fascist dictator.

 In other words, the United States had to get involved before it was too late.

-This idea that the US was going to war in Europe to stop Hitler and fascism from spreading and threatening the American way of life was a powerful motivator and helped make the war a popular thing in the early 1940s.
+This idea that the United States was going to war in Europe to stop Hitler and fascism from spreading and threatening the American way of life was a powerful motivator and helped make the war a popular thing in the early 1940s.

 In addition, it pushed millions of Americans to volunteer for service.
-A deeply nationalist nation, US society treated those who served as patriotic and honorable, and those who were fighting felt they were standing up to the evil spreading in Europe in defense of the democratic ideals that America embodied.
+A deeply nationalist nation, United States society treated those who served as patriotic and honorable, and those who were fighting felt they were standing up to the evil spreading in Europe in defense of the democratic ideals that America embodied.
 And it wasn’t just a small group of fanatics who felt this way.
-In total, just under 40% of the soldiers who served in WWII, which works out to about 6 million people, were volunteers.
+In total, just under 40% of the soldiers who served in World War II, which works out to about 6 million people, were volunteers.

-The rest were drafted — the “Selective Service” was established in 1940 — but no matter how people wound up in the military, their actions are a huge part of the story of America in WWII.
+The rest were drafted — the “Selective Service” was established in 1940 — but no matter how people wound up in the military, their actions are a huge part of the story of America in World War II.

 While World War II had its roots in the corrupt political ambitions of dictators, it was fought by regular people from all over the world.
-In the US alone, a little more than 16 million people served in the military, with 11 million serving in the army.
+In the United States alone, a little more than 16 million people served in the military, with 11 million serving in the army.

 The US population at the time was just 150 million, meaning over 10% of the population was in the military at some point during the war.

-These numbers are even more dramatic when we consider that the US military had less than 200,000 soldiers in 1939.
-The draft, also known as the Selective Service, helped swell the ranks, but volunteers, as previously mentioned, made up a large part of the Armed Forces and contributed significantly to their numbers.
+These numbers are even more dramatic when we consider that the American military had less than 200,000 soldiers in 1939.
+The draft, also known as the Selective Service, helped swell the ranks, but volunteers, as previously mentioned, made up a large part of the American military and contributed significantly to their numbers.

 Both enemies had enormous military and industrial capacity, so the US needed to match and exceed this force to even have a chance at winning.